 At the stockholders meeting, stockholders will FINALLY be able to secure a ballot with ALL seven candidates on it distributed by management of the Company-AAG.
 At least that's what happened in years 2003, 2004 and 2005.
-We plan to have extra copies of our Proxy Statement and Proxy Card available, but at the meeting stockholders can use this ballot card circulated by the AAG.
-For employee and outside stockholders, if you hold your beneficial shares through a bank or broker, you must in sufficient time before the meeting CONTACT ADP TO RECEIVE A LEGAL FORM OF PROXY, by checking the box on your VIF that says "Place X here if you plan to attend and vote your shares at the meeting." and bring the legal proxy with you in order to vote at the meeting.
+At the meeting stockholders can use this ballot card circulated by the AAG.
+For employee and outside stockholders, if you hold your beneficial shares through a bank or broker, you must in sufficient time before the meeting CONTACT ADP TO RECEIVE A LEGAL FORM OF PROXY, by checking the box on your VIF that says "Place X here if you plan to attend and vote your shares at the meeting" and bring the legal proxy with you in order to vote at the meeting.